Epoxy: Applications

 All quantities of mix generate their own heat because the reaction is exothermic.
 Large quantities will generate more heat and thus greatly increase the rate of the reaction and so reduce working time (pot-life).
 So it is good practice to mix smaller amounts which can be used quickly to avoid waste and to be safer.
 There are various methods of toughening them, as they can be brittle.
 Rubber toughening is a key technology used for toughening.

 Paints and coatings

 Two part epoxy coatings were developed for heavy duty service on metal substrates and use less energy than heat-cured powder coatings.
 These systems provide a tough, protective coating with excellent hardness.
 One part epoxy coatings are formulated as an emulsion in water, and can be cleaned up without solvents.

-Epoxy coatings are often used in industrial and automotive applications since they are more heat resistant than latex-based and alkyd-based paints.
+Epoxy coatings are often used in industrial and automotive applications by various companies since they are more heat resistant than latex-based and alkyd-based paints.
 Epoxy paints tend to deteriorate, known as "chalking out", due to UV exposure.
 Epoxy coatings have also been used in drinking water applications.
+Epoxy coatings find much use to protect mild and other steels due to their excellent protective properties.